Ph.D., University of Nebraska at Lincoln

 Over the years, Julie’s name has become widely identified with her research in developing innovative qualitative approaches for information systems analysts and researchers, including the use of metaphors in traditional and agile systems development.

-Julie’s research includes both conceptual work and applications in four key areas: 1) ecommerce systems development and nonprofit organizations with an extension to ICTs in developing countries; 2) use of metaphors in information systems development and organizational subcultures; 3) new technologies in systems analysis and design and 4) original methods for systems analysis and design.
-Over the years Julie has been privileged to work with over two-dozen co-authors.
+Julie’s research includes both conceptual work and applications in five key areas: 1) ecommerce systems development and nonprofit organizations with an extension to ICTs in developing countries; 2) use of metaphors in information systems development and organizational subcultures; 3) new technologies in systems analysis and design; 4) original methods for systems analysis and design; 5) corporate engagement in open source software development.
+Over the years Julie has been privileged to work with over thirty-five co-authors.

-She served as Associate Editor and Guest Associate Editor for MIS Quarterly and the Functional Editor for MIS for Interfaces.
-Julie was the Guest Editor for a special issue of the Journal of Individual Employment Rights, on “Implications of Technology and Information Systems for Individual Employment Rights,” 2004-2006 and she served as Guest Co-Editor for a special issue of The DATA BASE for Advances in Information Systems, on “Computers and Playfulness: Humorous, Cognitive, and Social Playfulness in Real and Virtual Workplaces,” in 1997.
+Dr. Kendall served as Associate Editor and Guest Associate Editor for MIS Quarterly and the Functional Editor for MIS for Interfaces (now the INFORMS Journal on Applied Analytics).
+Julie was the Guest Editor for a special issue of the Journal of Individual Employment Rights, on “Implications of Technology and Information Systems for Individual Employment Rights,” and she served as Guest Co-Editor for a special issue of The DATA BASE for Advances in Information Systems, on “Computers and Playfulness: Humorous, Cognitive, and Social Playfulness in Real and Virtual Workplaces.”

 Professor Kendall has served on the review board of the Decision Sciences Journal of Innovative Education since its inception.
 She served as Treasurer and Vice President at Large for DSI and as 2004 Annual Meeting Proceedings Coordinator.

-Dr. Julie Kendall’s teaching interests include global strategic issues in ecommerce and systems analysis and design for ecommerce and traditional information systems.
+Dr. Julie Kendall’s teaching interests include IT and Project Management, systems analysis and design for ecommerce, global strategic issues in ecommerce and traditional information systems.
 Julie served as a member of the Advisory Board for the Teaching Excellence Center, Rutgers University-Camden, from 1992 to 2003.
 Julie received a Decision Sciences Institute Innovative Teaching Award in 1992.
-Professor Kendall has achieved innovation in the classroom through the creation of original hypertext based software called HyperCase®, which allows student analysts to become immediately immersed in organizational life.
+Professor Kendall has achieved innovation in the classroom through the creation of original hypertext-based software called HyperCase®, which allows student analysts to become immediately immersed in organizational life.
 HyperCase is available on the Web.

-Julie’s current research interests are in developing innovative qualitative tools for systems analysts, developing Web presence and ecommerce for nonprofits including off-Broadway theatres, and the use of metaphors for IS research and systems development.
+Julie’s current research interests are in developing innovative qualitative tools for systems analysts, developing Web presence and ecommerce for nonprofits including off-Broadway theatres, corporate participation in open source software development, and the use of metaphors for IS research and systems development.
 Her Web page can be found at www.thekendalls.org.

 This book has the following translations and adaptations: